-Name of person to whom concern Mrs Y Role of person to whom concern Class teacher relates: relates:
+Name of person to whom concern Mrs.V Role of person to whom concern Class teacher relates: 1711.5 1 relates: Class teacher

 Date & time Summary of incident LADO contact Actions required Records Recorded by 06/09/21 12.55pm Mr B spoke to me at lunch time to say that Mrs Y had grabbed a child's arm (CB) to stop them from leaving the classroom.
 He said that he went to the child afterwards and that there were marks on their arm.
-I asked Mr B to complete an adult concern form. interview CB, ask what happened, and check for marks/bruises on the KF to interview CB after lunch today KF to ring LADO this afternoon to update following CB interview Mr B adult concern form KF, Headteacher
+I asked Mr B to complete an adult concern form.
+Rang LADO at 1.15pm.
+LADO advised that further fact finding is needed, and requested that I interview CB, ask what happened, and check for marks/bruises on the arm.
+KF to interview CB after lunch today KF to ring LADO this afternoon to update following CB interview Mr B adult concern form KF, Headteacher